OpenEvalProject/evals/manuscripts/elife-93646/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/93646/elife-93646-fig7-v1.jpg)

-**Figure 7.:** Cabp1/2-DKO mice.Single neuron responses to sound stimulation in vivo in the region of the auditory nerve of Cabp1/2-DKO mice were extremely scarce.
+**Figure 7.:** Single neuron responses to sound stimulation in vivo in the region of the auditory nerve of Cabp1/2-DKO mice were extremely scarce.
 (A) WT poststimulus time histograms of spiral ganglion neurons (SGNs) to 50 ms suprathreshold tone or noise burst stimuli presented at a rate of 5 Hz showed a very high sound onset rate gradually adapting to a sustained rate persisting throughout the stimulus duration.
 Spike rates were much lower in the mutants.
 (B) Applying a lower stimulus rate of 0.5 Hz partially restored sound onset responses in Cabp1/2-DKOs, highlighting the enhanced strength of adaptation.
 WT and mutant neurons sustained their adapted spiking response throughout the longer 500 ms stimulus used in these recordings.
 For direct comparison, the average 5 Hz poststimulus time histograms from the same neurons are shown.
 (C) Correlations of peak and adapted rates for different stimulus rates.
 (D) Peak rates for different stimulus rates/interstimulus intervals in WT SGNs strongly increase between 10 and 5 Hz, while in DKOs a longer period of silence is required to observe such difference.
-(E) Cabp1/2-DKO neurons had lower spontaneous spike rates than WT SGNs.Figure 7—source code 1.
+(E) Cabp1/2-DKO neurons had lower spontaneous spike rates than WT SGNs.

 DKO responses greatly improved when we lowered the stimulus repetition rate to 0.5 Hz, and plateaued at 0.2 Hz (Figure 7C, D).
 We hypothesize that in DKO SGNs, recovery of CaV1.3 channels after a silent interval in the range of 1–2 s is the limiting factor for determining the maximal SGN spiking rate at the sound onset.
 This may be further contributed by potentially slowed re-supply of synaptic vesicles, as suggested by reduced efficiency of sustained exocytosis in the CaBP1/2-deficient IHCs (see Figure 3).
 In contrast, in WT SGNs, the maximal spike rates are mostly recovered after a silent interval of 150 ms, which may be mostly limited by vesicle replenishment at the IHC ribbon synapse (Strenzke et al., 2016; Pangrsic et al., 2010).
 During a 5-Hz sound stimulation, the strength of adaptation was greatly enhanced (peak to adapted ratio 12.5 ± 3.0 vs WT 3.4 ± 0.2; p < 0.00001, Wilcoxon rank-sum test) whereas the time constant of adaptation was unchanged 7.9 ± 2.0 ms in DKO compared to 6.9 ± 0.4 ms in WT (p = 0.5, Wilcoxon rank-sum test).
 However, for the longer 500 ms tone bursts used in the 0.5 Hz stimulation dataset, it becomes obvious that despite the strong adaptation, DKO neurons are still able to sustain spiking at a low rate throughout the stimulation (Figure 7B).
 DKOs also showed reduced spontaneous spiking activity (Figure 7E), which supports the hypothesis that already in the absence of sound stimulation over tens of seconds a considerable fraction of calcium channels may be in steady-state inactivation.